2mal3/EnderGames/README.md

 - players drop all their experience on death
 - Enchanting Tables have infinite Lapis Lazuli
 - Smithing Tables have infinite Netherite Upgrade Templates

+## Using the Plugin

+Install the plugin as usual on a Paper Server for Minecraft 1.21.4 of your choice.
+It is advisable to use a new world, as this can be damaged by the game.

+### Recommended Server Settings

+- `spawn-protection=0`
+- `simulation-distance` at least 6
+- `force-gamemode=false`
+- `allow-nether=false` optional, to have the original EnderGames experience

 ## Disclaimer